Search continues for missing Hollywood Hills woman after car is found

 The vehicle, covered with frost, was towed from the location early Wednesday morning as the search for Stacy continued.

-Her parents, who flew to the Southland from their home in Denver, said Stacy usually keeps in touch with them, especially since her move several months ago.
+Her parents, who flew to the Southland from their home in Denver, said Stacy usually keeps in touch with them, especially since she moved several months ago.

-She is described as 5 feet, 8 inches tall, weighing about 130 pound, with blonde hair and blue eyes.
+She is described as 5 feet, 8 inches tall, weighing about 130 pounds, with blonde hair and blue eyes.

 Anyone with more information was urged to contact the Los Angeles Police Department's missing person's unit at (213) 996-1800.
 Those wishing to remain anonymous may call Crime Stoppers at (800) 222-8477.